Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Operator

-Thank you.
-At this time, I would like to remind everyone, in order to ask a question, please press * then the number 1 on your telephone keypad.
-We'll pause for just a moment to compile the Q&A roster.

-Your first question comes from the line of Mark Reichman from Noble Capital Markets.
+[Operator instructions] Your first question comes from the line of Mark Reichman from NOBLE Capital Market.
+Your line is open, Mr. Reichman.
 Your line is open.
-Mr. Reichman, your line is open.

 Igor Gonzales -- President and Chief Executive Officer

-I will respond to a part of it, and Gordon will complement.
+I will respond part of it and Gordon will complement.
 The refurbished mill has been installed.
-It's operating, and that's precisely the equipment that is -- we are trying to ramp up to reach this 1200 tonne per day level.
-We are also working on improving the recovery of the plant, and this expansion took place at the Malpaso site, where we have an existing tailings facility, and now we also have purchased some land for an additional tailings facility very close to the Malpaso site.
+It's operating and that's precisely the equipment that is we are trying to ramp up to reach the 1,200 tonne per day level.
+We are also working on improving the recovery of the plant and this expansion took place at the Mal Paso site, where we have an existing tailings facility and we also have purchased a -- some land for an additional tailings facility very close to the Mal Paso site.

 Gordon Babcock -- Chief Operating Officer

-Yeah.
-Another thing to mention there as well is we have another ball mill present on the property.
-We've got a 12.5 by 16.8 ball mill.
-So, the main -- the elements to get to the bump-up in production are essentially there.
-We've added in another crushing, another cone crusher to the circuit, and we're making improvements to the infrastructure with screens and so on.
-So, the idea is to stabilize the operation at 1200 tonnes per day and then lay ourselves out for more development in the mine and bump up the grade going into the mill, solidify those recoveries, and then carry on and organically move up to 2400 in the future.
+Yes.
+Another thing to mention there, as well as we have the another ball mill present on the property, we've got 12.5 by 16.8 ball mill.
+So the main -- the elements to get to the bump up in production were essentially there.
+We were added -- we've added another crushing, another cone crusher to the circuit.

-Okay.
+OK.
 Well, that's really helpful.
-Just one other.
-Given the fact that the capital expenditures will be deferred, I think that $10 million, what does that do?
-I mean, I know that it's hard to put a firm date because it's all gonna depend on how you're operating at that 1200 tonnes per day, but at a minimum, I guess, with the shift in the capital expenditures, what would be kind of the thought on the timeframe to 2400 tonnes per day, or do you think it's just too early to tell?
+Just one other, given the fact that the capital expenditures will be deferred, I think that $10 million.
+What does that do?
+I mean I know that it's hard to put a firm date because it's all going to depend on how you're operating at the 1,200 tonnes per day, but at a minimum, I guess, with the shift in the capital expenditures, what would be kind of the thought on the timeframe to 2,400 tonnes per day?
+Or do you think it's just too early to tell?

 Gordon Babcock -- Chief Operating Officer

-In my opinion, right now it's a little early to tell.
-I mean, the mine -- the whole thing hinges on mine development and mine production.
-So, I think the portion on the plant side, it's all workable.
-It's got timelines to do that.
-But, the key is to get the muck out of the mine and get consistency coming into the plant.
-That'll help immensely.
+In my opinion, right now it's a little too early to do.
+I mean the mine -- the whole thing hinges on mine development and mine production.
+So I think the portion on the plant side, it's all workable, it's the timelines to do that.
+But the key is to get the muck out of the mine and get consistency coming into the plant.

 Operator

-Your next question comes from the line of Jacob Sekelsky from ROTH Capital Partners.
+Your next question comes from the line of Jake Sekelsky from ROTH Capital Partners.
 Your line is open.

 Hey, guys.
-Thanks for taking my questions.
-You've been focused on increasing throughput across the portfolio during the first half.
-A lot of that has already been completed.
+Thanks for taking my question.
+You've been focused on increasing throughput across the portfolio during the first half, a lot of that has already been completed.
 Can you just maybe walk us through the remainder of the capex spend on this front for Q3 and Q4?

 Igor Gonzales -- President and Chief Executive Officer

 Yes.
-As you know, we initially had $83 million capex for the full year.
-We have revisited the entire number of projects for each one of the mines.
-And given the strike in Yauricocha, we will see some capital deferral in Yauricocha in 2020, and also, this deferral of the capital in Cusi, and some savings in the Bolivar capital.
-So, we are committed to the projects that were initially announced in February.
-There's been some timing issues in the deployment of the capital.
-In the case of Yauricocha, we continue to build the tailings facility, which was one of our primary responsibilities.
-And we also continue with the shaft, and the mess hall, and some ventilation projects.
-In the case of Bolivar, we're essentially done with the expansion of the mill.
-And in Cusi, as I said, we're deferring the capital.
-I don't know, Gordon, if you have any comments.
+The -- as you know we initially had a $83 million capex for the full year.
+We have revisited the entire number of projects for each one of the mine.
+And given the strike in Yauricocha, we will see some capital deferral in Yauricocha for 2020, and also this deferral of the capital in Cusi and some savings in the Bolivar capital.

+So that's -- we are committed to the project that were initially announced in February.
+There's been some timing issue in the deployment of the capital.
+In the case of Yauricocha, we continue to build the tailings facility, which was one of our primary responsibilities that we also continue with the shaft and the metal and some ventilation projects.
+In the case of Bolivar, we are essentially done with the expansion of the mill.

+And in Cusi as I said, we're deferring the capital.
+I don't know, Gordon, do you have any comments?

 Gordon Babcock -- Chief Operating Officer